-The publications I’ve worked with include IEEE Spectrum, The Verge, Ars Technica, Wired, Business Insider, PC World, Lifewire, IGN, Reviewed, MakeUseOf, Kotaku, and Consumers Digest, among others.
+The publications I’ve worked with include IEEE Spectrum, PC World, Reviewed, PC Mag, MIT Tech Review, The Verge, Ars Technica, Wired, Business Insider, Lifewire, IGN,, MakeUseOf, Kotaku, and Consumers Digest, among others.

-I was an editor at Digital Trends for nearly six years, starting in the role of Computing Editor and eventually rising to the role of Reviews Editor.
+I was an editor at leading independent consumer technology publication Digital Trends for nearly six years, starting in the role of Computing Editor and rising to the role of Reviews Editor.
 I led a group of editors to cover products in literally every major category of consumer tech.
 Together, the team tested over 1,000 products every year.

 Where to watch (and hear) me:

-I make documentaries on video game history at for Computer Gaming Yesterday, my YouTube channel.
-It focuses on computer games from the turn of the millennium including real-time strategy and massively multiplayer games.
+In addition to my professional journalism, I make documentaries on video game history for Computer Gaming Yesterday, my YouTube channel.
+The channel covers computer games from the turn of the millennium including real-time strategy and massively multiplayer games.

 I frequently appeared on Digital Trends’ YouTube channel during my time with that publication.
 This included video reviews and exclusive features, such as a deep-dive on Intel’s Hades Canyon NUC which, at the time, was the most powerful gaming PC of its size.